-Bluedrop Medical’s diabetic foot ulcer prevention technology has been selected as one of the most innovative technologies in the field of wound care by winning two prestigious Journal of Wound Care awards 2017.
+Bluedrop Medical’s diabetic foot ulcer management technology has been selected as one of the most innovative technologies in the field of wound care by winning two prestigious Journal of Wound Care awards 2017.

 Up to 25% of diabetics will develop a foot ulcer at some point in their life.
 These ulcers can take months to heal and if not treated early can result in amputation and may even be life threatening.
 Diabetic foot ulcers lead to up to 86,000 per year in the USA.